mantidproject/mantid/docs/source/release/v3.14.0/sans.rst

 * The GUI no longer hangs whilst searching the archive for files.
 * Updated the options and units displayed in wavelength and momentum range combo boxes.
 * Fixed a bug which crashed the beam centre finder if a phi mask was set.
-* Removed option to process in non-compatibility mode to avoid calculation issues
+* Removed option to process in non-compatibility mode to avoid calculation issues.
+* GUI can correctly read user files with variable step sizes, in /LOG and /LIN modes.

 Improvements
 ############